stalwartlabs/mail-server/UPGRADING.md

 Upgrading from `v0.6.0` to `v0.7.0`
 -----------------------------------

-Version `0.7.0` of Stalwart Mail Server introduces significant improvements and features that enhance performance and functionality.
+Version `0.7.0` of Stalwart introduces significant improvements and features that enhance performance and functionality.
 However, it also comes with multiple breaking changes in the configuration files and a revamped database layout optimized for accessing large mailboxes.
 Additionally, Stalwart now supports compression for binaries stored in the blob store, further increasing efficiency.
 Due to these extensive changes, the recommended approach for upgrading is to perform a clean reinstallation of Stalwart and manually migrate your accounts to the new version.

 ## Pre-Upgrade Steps